Āryāvarta

 वर्षी तद भारतम नाम भारतीयात्र संतती:

-Meaning: The Land that lies to the North of the (Indian) Ocean and South of Himalaya mountains was called as Bharatavarsha and people who were born and lived there were called as Bharatiyas (Indians).
+Meaning: The region situated north of the (Indian) Ocean and south of the Himalaya mountains was referred to as Bharatavarsha, and the inhabitants born and residing there were known as Bharatiyas (Indians).

 Aryavarta